KnowFutures — Issue N°1

 Images from Free Jabriya, 2024

 I remember walking into a music store and buying my first CD by The Bucketheads which introduced me to the world of music.
-Whenever I hear their music I instantly get propelled back to that moment of excitement and joy at the store.
-Nostalgic experiences can strongly influence individuals actions, preferences, and emotional responses, by reviving and remixing old ideas.
-This has definitely been the case when it comes to cultural nostalgia and its impact on attendance.
+Whenever I hear their music, I instantly get propelled back to that moment of excitement and joy at the store.
+Nostalgic experiences can strongly influence individualsʼ actions, preferences, and emotional responses, by reviving and remixing old ideas.
+This has been the case when it comes to cultural nostalgia and its impact on attendance.
 The Music Business Association revealed that over 35% of people attending reunion tours cited nostalgia as the primary reason for their attendance, often leading to higher sales and increased brand affiliation.
-This approach depends on the past to drive engagement, but what if that same reaction is able to drive new experiences peppered with nostalgic emotional connection?
+This approach depends on the past to drive engagement, but what if that same reaction could drive new experiences infused with nostalgic emotional connection?

 art

-The musical event “Mackintosh” developed by Free Jabriya, a Kuwaiti events company, does exactly that.
-Mackintosh refers not only to the chocolate variety shared in each Khaleeji household, but to the mix of various flavours and the surprise you get with each unwrapping.
-Mackintosh attempted to bridge the gap between younger audiences and nostalgic music by integrating older musical masters and up and coming Kuwaiti musical talent to provide audiences with a new way to experience what was deemed traditional and irrelvant.
-This blending of old and new is not about mere preservation; itʼs about creating something that resonates with both the wisdom of the past and the energy of the future.
+The musical event “Mackintosh” developed by Free Jabriya, an events company, does exactly that.
+Mackintosh refers not only to the chocolate variety shared in each Khaleeji household, but also to the mix of various flavors and the surprise you get with each unwrapping.
+Mackintosh attempted to bridge the gap between younger audiences and nostalgic music by integrating older musical masters and up-and-coming Kuwaiti musical talent to provide audiences with a new way to experience what was deemed traditional and irrelevant.
+This blending of old and new is not about mere preservation; it’s about creating something that resonates with both the wisdom of the past and the energy of the future.

 Innovation by Invitation: A New Approach to Cultural Diplomacy

-Fast forward to 2024, Saudiʼs participation in global cultural dialogue has expanded its tentacles to include; design, culinary arts, gaming and film.
-This year, with the support of the Red Sea Film Foundation, the first Saudi film was featured at Cannes Film Festival.
-On the culinary front, Taste of Saudi made its way to the Taste of London Festival under the helm of the Culinary Arts Commission, and finally, Design Space AlUla invited artists and designers from around the world to create works inspired by AlUlaʼs natural landscape, Saudi culture and design.
-With all these efforts, Saudi Arabia has expanded opportunities to represent itself to the world through the exporting of its cultural outputs; profiling artists, designers and creators as the true representatives of the nation.
-Generation 2030, a joint initiative bringing young talents from Saudi Arabia, France and the UK together this community of creatives through cultural events, field trips, exchange programs and festivals.
+Fast forward to 2024, Saudi Arabia’s participation in global cultural dialogue has expanded to include; design, culinary arts, gaming and film.
+This year, with the support of the Red Sea Film Foundation, the first Saudi film was featured at the Cannes Film Festival.
+On the culinary front, Taste of Saudi made its way to the Taste of London Festival under the auspices of the Culinary Arts Commission, and finally, Design Space AlUla invited artists and designers from around the world to create works inspired by AlUla’s natural landscape, Saudi culture and design.
+With all these efforts, Saudi Arabia has expanded opportunities to represent itself to the world through the export of its cultural outputs; profiling artists, designers and creators as the true representatives of the nation.
+Generation 2030, a joint initiative that brings young talents from Saudi Arabia, France, and the UK together, fosters a community of creatives through cultural events, field trips, exchange programs, and festivals.
 Here, they promote a lasting impact for bicultural understanding, exchange and innovation.
-With all these initatives, there still remains an opportunity for Saudi to push the edge further and establish itself as a pioneer in cultural innovation diplomacy.
+With all these initiatives, there still remains an opportunity for Saudi to push the edge further and establish itself as a pioneer in cultural innovation diplomacy.

 Imagine if the Saudi cultural sector could find common ground with countries who have a shared heritage, in order to ideate on solutions across these similarities?
 How might Saudi coffee be ceremonialized, popularized and re-imagined, in the same way that Japan did for matcha?
 Falconry is native to both Saudi and South Korea, how might these two countries work together in efforts towards cultural innovation and preservation?
 Reviving the tradition of French salons, combined with Saudi’s majlis culture, how might these countries reimagine how these cultural gatherings exist today?
 These parallels accentuate the similarities between societies and cultures – establishing a fertile ground for cultural innovation diplomacy that goes beyond exchange and into creation.